 - Using the student email addresses on the course rosters distributed by the EU online course administrator, the instructors must contact students with a formal orientation at least three weeks before the beginning of the semester according to the University System calendar.
 For the content of this orientation letter see below.
-If the course is NOT taught in conjunction with the University of Munich, a single orientation letter should suffice.
 However, please be careful to watch for any "bounce-backs" of the emails (notices that the email has not been delivered).
 First check to see that the email was sent to the email address on the course roster supplied by the online course administrator.
 If it does match, forward the names of such students to the online course administrator who will obtain the correct email address and send it back to the instructor.
 The instructor will re-send the orientation material to the student using the correct email address.

 - In general, part of the administrative confusion in the recent past stems from an understandable uncertainty about who contacts the students with orientation information.
 The general rule of thumb is that orientation templates are supplied to the instructor by the EU online course administrator at least once (one month before the beginning of the first course taught by a new instructor), with the assumption that the instructor subsequently knows the process to follow in forwarding this information to the student .
 But--unless they are already facing a problematic situation which we are here trying to head off--students are never, as a general rule, contacted by anyone except by the instructor.